zenite-docs/zenite-docs.github.io/backup/schedule.md

 > Please note that the backups older than last 50 are automatically deleted.
 Configure your Cron interval appropriately to ensure your backup history is sufficient.

-> Restoring a backup will overwrite the databases on the server with databases contained within the backup.
+> Restoring a backup will overwrite the backed up databases on the server with databases contained within the backup.
 Restore with caution.